BHaddad1/Tic-Tac-Toe/README.md

 - cd into the repo.
 - Open the repo in your code editor.
 - Run 'open index.html'
--Alternatively, use this link: https://bhaddad1.github.io/Tic-Tac-Toe/
+- Alternatively, use this link: https://bhaddad1.github.io/Tic-Tac-Toe/

 ### Preview of App:
 ![Gif of preview](assets/previewgif.gif)